Beyond the Told

 Core Cognitive Biases and Phenomena of Epistemic Rigidity

 To understand the concept of Epistemic Rigidity, we must first understand the underlying cognitive biases and phenomena that contribute to this inflexible thinking.
 Individually, each component describes a small piece of a much bigger puzzle.
-Together, these biases and phenomena create a strong mental framework resistant to change, often hindering the ability to update and refine knowledge based on new, more accurate information.
+Together, these biases and phenomena create a robust mental framework resistant to change, often hindering the ability to update and refine knowledge based on new, more accurate information.
 This section explores the core cognitive mechanisms that drive Epistemic Rigidity, examining how each contributes to the difficulty of discarding outdated or incorrect information.

 The Einstellung Effect